This opportunity is available in Pittsburgh, PA or Arlington, VA.

 PhD in Computer Science or related discipline with two (2) years of experience in network operations, security operations, or network security research; or equivalent combination of training and experience.

-Prior responsibility in leading a body of work consisting of numerous large scale projects and multiple customers/external sponsors.
+Prior responsibility in leading a body of work consisting of numerous large-scale projects and multiple customers or external sponsors.

 History of contributions to the broader industry or research community and experience in a variety of network security areas.

 75% Lead support to government program offices in the areas of strategy; process/policies; requirements elicitation; design and architecture; operations; outreach; and training.

 15% Enable the transition and appropriate focus of NetSA analysis and engineering approaches and tools into operational environments.

 10% Design, prototype, and transition tactical analysis studies and tools appropriate for operational use in situational awareness.